AyrA/CommandoCheatTool/README.md

 This seems to be a bug caused by faster machines.
 I don't have a solution for this.
-The only notable thing you get in this level is the rocket launcher.
+The only notable thing you get in this level is the machine gun and rocket launcher.
-If the sound is unbearable, just skip the level using the cheat tool and give you the rocket launcher manually.
+If the sound is unbearable, just skip the level using the cheat tool and give you the guns manually.
 You will miss out on the last part of the level which features a near endless stream of support characters fighting alongside you.

-### Cannot kill enemies in mecha suits
+### Cannot use explosives to kill enemies in mecha suits

 This seems to be coded into the game this way.
 They only become vulnerable to explosive damage in level 18.